Sensoro/SDK-Android/Documents/User-Guide-For-Android-M.md

 > If your App targetSdkVersion is 23 and above, you need do somethings below.

-1. Declare permission in `AndroidManifest.xml` as below
+1.Declare permission in `AndroidManifest.xml` as below:

 ```
 <uses-permission android:name="android.permission.ACCESS_COARSE_LOCATION"/>
 ```

-2. Add sample codes below in the first `Activity` of App:：
+2.Add sample codes below in the first `Activity` of App:：

 ```
 ...